 Others also use these portals simply for their architecture and tradition.
 They can also be placed to mark the entrance to imperial locations and some castles that usually have a shrine somewhere.

 These torii can be found in various sizes, including a size so small that it can be placed on a table and where no one can pass underneath.
-These portals can be sold and have a name carved with the aim of bringing good luck to the user.
+These small portals can be purchased with a name carved into them as a kind of lucky charm.

 Floating torii at Itsukushima Shrine

 The floating torii of Itsukushima Shrine on Miyajima Island is one of the most iconic tourist spots in Japan.
-It is also one of the oldest torii in Japan (although it has been destroyed and rebuilt many times).
+It is also one of the oldest torii in Japan, although it has been destroyed and rebuilt several times over the centuries.

-When the tide is high, the torii appears to be over the sea, but when the tide is low, the view becomes even more beautiful, revealing the sand and the clear water over the gate.
-We have already written an article talking about the Island of Miyajima.
+When the tide is high, the torii appears to be standing over the sea, but when the tide is low, the view becomes even more beautiful, revealing the sand and the clear water around the gate.
+We have already written an article about the islands of Japan, including Miyajima.

-The torii is a typical construction of Shintoism, the main religion of Japan.
-These red gates represent the entrance to a sacred territory, and this structure usually attracts the attention of tourists and Japanese alike.
-Inari Mountain is filled with them, with an estimated more than 30,000 torii in the area.
+The torii is a typical construction of Shinto, the indigenous religion of Japan.
+These red gates represent the entrance to a sacred territory, and the structure usually attracts the attention of tourists and locals alike.
+Mount Inari is filled with them, with an estimated more than 10,000 torii covering the slopes of the mountain.

-Fushimi Inari is a mountain dedicated to the goddess Inari, responsible for business and other important matters.
-Businesspeople from all over the Kansai region go to Fushimi Inari to pray for worldly success.
+Fushimi Inari is a mountain dedicated to the goddess Inari, who presides over business, rice, and prosperity.
+Businesspeople from across the Kansai region visit Fushimi Inari to pray for success in their ventures.

-Those who are successful often donate a torii to the shrine, which is not cheap at all.
-They also usually engrave their name (or the name of the company) on the torii.
-The shrine has thousands of portals, creating an exciting view.
+Those who enjoy success often donate a torii to the shrine, which is by no means cheap.
+They also usually engrave their name, or the name of their company, on the torii.
+The shrine has thousands of portals, creating a striking view.

 The mountain is 233 meters above sea level.
-It has several trails that spread over 4 kilometers and takes about 2 hours to traverse the entire mountain.
+It has several trails that spread over four kilometers and takes about two hours to traverse the entire mountain.

-The mountain is also famous for the thousands of small shrines and temples scattered throughout the area.
-In these places, you can often find some small torii, some fox statues, as well as shops and restaurants in the middle of the mountain.
+The mountain is also famous for the thousands of small shrines scattered throughout the area.
+In these places, you can often find small torii, fox statues, and shops and restaurants in the middle of the mountain.

-I had the chance to visit this mountain and walk for hours through the thousands of torii that surround the mountain and the small shrines scattered in the corners.
+I had the chance to visit this mountain and walk for hours through the thousands of torii that surround the slopes and the small shrines tucked into the corners.
 There are giant portals and very small ones.

 I have already written an article about Fushimi Inari, but I will leave below a video of my walk on this incredible mountain located in the traditional and famous city of Kyoto, the former capital of Japan.